GeorgeCiesinski/todo-list/README.md

 ## Features

+### Local Storage

+Lists and Settings are stored using local storage.
+This means that when you leave the page and come back, your lists and color theme should remain.

 ### Customize Color Theme

 The `Primary Color` setting in the Settings menu allows you to specify a color theme.
 Thanks to the Palettey library, a Tailwinds style 10 color palette is generated for the website to use.